 - A. This Program shall apply to all of the shorelands and waters within the City of Castle Rock that fall under the jurisdiction of RCW 90.58.
-Such shorelands shall include those lands extending two hundred (200) feet in all directions as measured on a horizontal plane from the ordinary high water mark (OHWM), floodways and contiguous floodplain areas landward two hundred feet from such floodways, associated wetlands, critical areas with associated buffer areas, and river deltas associated with the streams, that are subject to the provisions of this program, as may be amended; the same to be designated as to location by Ecology, as defined by RCW 90.58. - Within the City of Castle Rock the following waters are considered "shorelines" and are subject to the provisions of this Program: Cowlitz River, Salmon Creek, and Arkansas Creek.
+Such shorelands shall include those lands extending two hundred (200) feet in all directions as measured on a horizontal plane from the ordinary high water mark (OHWM), floodways and contiguous floodplain areas landward two hundred feet from such floodways, associated wetlands, critical areas with associated buffer areas, and river deltas associated with the streams, that are subject to the provisions of this program, as may be amended; the same to be designated as to location by Ecology, as defined by RCW 90.58. - 1.
+Within the City of Castle Rock the following waters are considered "shorelines" and are subject to the provisions of this Program: Cowlitz River, Salmon Creek, and Arkansas Creek.
 A copy of the Castle Rock Shoreline Environment Designations Map is shown in Appendix A. - 2.
 The provisions of this Program shall not apply to developments specified in WAC 173-27-045, Developments Not Subject to the Shoreline Management Act. - B. All shoreline uses and development activities outside of the city limits, are subject to the provisions of the Cowlitz County Shoreline Master Program.
 Upon annexation, the City will continue to apply the shoreline environment designation and applicable standards of the County's Shoreline Master Program until such time that the City Master Program is amended to include the annexed property per WAC 173-26-160.
 Maps indicating the extent of shoreline jurisdiction and shoreline environment designations are for guidance only.
 They are to be used in conjunction with best available science, field investigations and on-site surveys to accurately establish the location and extent of shoreline jurisdiction when a project is proposed.
-All areas meeting the definition of a shoreline or a shoreline of statewide significance, whether mapped or not, are subject to the provisions of this Program.
+All areas meeting the definition of a shoreline or a shoreline of statewide significance, whether mapped or not, are subject to the provisions of this Program. - C. This Program shall apply to every person, individual, firm, partnership, association, organization, corporation, local or state governmental agency, public or municipal corporation, or other non-federal entity that develops, owns, leases, or administers lands, wetlands, or waters that fall under the jurisdiction of the Act; and within the external boundaries of federally owned lands (including but not limited to, private inholdings in national wildlife refuges).